Hudson Premises Liability Lawyer

 Every single parcel of property, including land and buildings, has a property owner, as well as the businesses or parties they place in charge of the operation and upkeep of a location.
 Premises in a premises liability case can refer to land, buildings, or structures within a certain area controlled by a property owner.

 Property owners determine who is eligible for entry onto their property.
 While some properties may be private and there are limitations and exclusions for entry, other properties may be open to the public.
-Once a property owner allows other individuals to come onto their property, whether for work, business, recreation, or personal benefit, they must protect those that visit their land or buildings from preventable harm and injury.
+Once a property owner allows other individuals to come onto their property, whether for business, recreation, or personal benefit, they must protect those that visit their land or buildings from preventable harm and injury.

 When a property owner fails to uphold their duty of care to guests of their property and an accident and injuries take place, the law allows for victims of those accidents to seek compensation for the losses and damages they suffer.